SeldonIO/seldon-core/readme.md

    - Python based models including
      - Tensorflow models
      - Sklearn models
-   - Spark Models
+   - Spark models
-   - H2O Models
+   - H2O models
+   - R models
  - Expose machine learning models via REST and gRPC automatically when deployed for easy integration into business apps that need predictions.
  - Allow complex runtime inference graphs to be deployed as microservices.
 These graphs can be composed of:
    - Models - runtime inference executable for machine learning models